Table of contents

 More-severe but rare side effects include:

 - Severe rash

-You may be a candidate for surgery if the seizures originate in a small, well-defined area of your brain and the area in the brain to be operated on doesn’t interfere with vital functions such as speech, language, motor function, vision or hearing.
+You may be a candidate for surgery if the seizures originate in a small, well-defined area of your brain.
+The site in the brain to be operated must not interfere with vital functions such as speech, language, motor function, vision, or hearing.

 Oftentimes, patients who have surgery can then take a reduced amount of medications.
 In a small number of cases, surgery for epilepsy can cause complications such as permanently altering your cognitive abilities.

 Other potential therapies to treat seizures have been used with various degrees of success.
-This options include:
+These options include:

 - Vagus nerve stimulation (a device similar to a pacemaker)

-- Ketogenic diet (You should consult a doctor if you or your child is considering a ketogenic diet as the patient may become malnourished if not eating properly.
+- Ketogenic diet (You should consult a doctor if you or your child is considering a special diet as the patient may become malnourished if not eating correctly.
 Supervision by a nutritionist is best)

 - Deep brain stimulation (implanted electrodes in the brain)

 If you liked this article, you should check out our other posts in the Nebula Research Library!